IfSR - Additive thinking

 The Assessment guide and student materials document (PDF 2265KB) (staff only) supports teachers to administer the assessment.

-The first part of the manual outlines:
+The first part of the document outlines:

 - the purpose of the assessment;